dortania/OpenCore-Install-Guide/AMD-config.md

 ## Starting Point

 You'll want to start with the sample.plist that OpenCorePkg provides you and rename it to config.plist.
-Next, open up your favourite XML editor like Xcode and we can get to work.
+Next, open up your favourite XML editor like [ProperTree](https://github.com/corpnewt/ProperTree) and we can get to work.

+Users of ProperTree will also get the benifit of running the Snapshot function which will add all the Firmware drivers, kexts and SSDTs into your config.plist

 Kernel patches:
 * [Ryzen/Threadripper(17h)](https://cdn.discordapp.com/attachments/611462337446281236/632308960753352708/OC-patches-17h_converted.plist) (10.13, 10.14, and 10.15)